hoprnet/hoprnet/docs/hopr-documentation/docs/developers/connecting-node.md

 **Connecting to your HOPR node WebSocket server**

-With `websocat` installed, run the following command to connect to your HOPR node WebSocket server.
+With `websocat` installed, please go up one directory: `cd ..` and run the following command to connect to your HOPR node WebSocket server.

 ```bash
 .bin/websocat "$(echo "$HOPR_NODE_1_WS_URL" | sed "s/http/ws/")/?apiToken=$apiToken"